VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

 ### Search Algorithms

-- `iterative_deepening.pl` implements an iterative deepening search exploiting the innate Prolog's depth search inside the space of possibile variables unifications.
-The code is pretty self explanatory.

 ##### `astar.pl`
 implements the heuristic driven search algorithm A*.
 The code is structured in "helper method" (astar_aux) e "wrapper method" (astar), the seconds provides the init value to the first.
 So `astar_aux` declares:
   - recursive part explores state space (completeness).